Skip to Content

 The purpose of a wrongful death lawsuit is not only to seek justice but also to provide financial relief to the surviving family members who are left to cope with the emotional and financial toll of their loss.

-1. Duty of Care: The plaintiff must show that the defendant owed the deceased a duty of care.
-For example, a driver on the road has a duty to follow traffic laws and avoid causing harm to others.
+1. Duty of Care: The defendant owed the deceased a duty of care.
+For example, drivers must follow traffic laws and avoid causing harm.

 Who Can File a Wrongful Death Lawsuit in MI?